 Employee development has come a long way.
 The days when managers used annual performance reviews as the foundation for performance management are over.
 Instead, managers and employees rely on frequent check-ins and coaching conversations to create a better performance management framework that improves engagement by helping employees achieve their goals.

-When it comes to employee development, managers and employees agree that a collaborative and frequent check-in approach is more effective than traditional annual performance reviews.
+When it comes to real-time performance management, managers and employees agree that a collaborative and frequent check-in approach is more effective than traditional annual performance reviews.

 Changing attitudes toward performance management are the result of new understandings about employee engagement.
 In the past, engagement was viewed as the driver of improved performance.
 But it’s actually the other way around – employees are more engaged when they feel like they are performing to the best of their ability.